 Exploring the hidden gems of South Africa's famed coastal region

-Anyone who has ever been lucky enough to visit South Africa will know that there’s nowhere in the country quite like the Garden Route.
-Whether you choose to admire the views from a lookout point or brave the 216-metre high bungee jump off Bloukrans Bridge, the forested coastal area between Heidelberg and Storms River will take your breath away.
+Anyone who has ever been lucky enough to visit South Africa on safari will know that there’s nowhere in the country quite like the Garden Route.
+Whether you admire the views from a lookout point or brave the 216-metre high bungee jump off Bloukrans Bridge, the forested coastal area between Heidelberg and Storms River will take your breath away.

 Having moved to South Africa a few years ago, I knew this stretch of paradise to be famed for some of the best beaches, restaurants and hotels in the country, but what I didn’t realise was how many beautiful enclaves and secret hideaways lie tucked away off the beaten track, along with a healthy dose of adventure for good measure.